Samantha2233/marta/README.md

 Once a starting point is selected, arrival times of that station will be displayed.
 The user has the option to click the Refresh button which would update the countdown times.

+Disclaimer: The destination input doesn't do anything ATM!

 ## Features
 - Typeahead / dropdown inputs
 - Interactive SVG map